Lombiq/NodeJs-Extensions/Readme.md

 ### Integration with MSBuild

-`Lombiq.NodeJs.Extensions` tightly integrates with MSBuild and executes linting and compilation tasks transparently.
+`Lombiq.NodeJs.Extensions` tightly integrates with MSBuild and executes linting, compilation, and minification tasks transparently.
 In case of warnings or errors during the execution of those tasks, respective MSBuild warnings and errors will be generated and surfaced.

 During the first build of your project after adding `Lombiq.NodeJs.Extensions`, it will additionally be added as an `npm` package to your project, which allows you to run the contained `npm` scripts from your project.
 Refer to the [available scripts](#available-scripts) section for more information.